molneya/indev-level-converter/README.md

 ## What this tool does
 This tool converts the block data, block value data, player data, tile entity data and entity data (mobs) into alpha save format.
 It also recalculates the height map.
+Older Indev saves may also have some data missing (such as health), so instead a dummy value is used to allow conversion.
 The world must have the shape and size set to Square and Normal to be able to be converted (256x256x64).

 ## What this tool doesn't do
 It doesn't convert light data or any indev data (such as skybox colour) that isn't used in alpha save format.
-Older Indev saves may also have some data missing (such as health), so instead a dummy value is placed.
 It cannot convert worlds that are not the default size, nor it cannot check whether the block IDs are compatible with the version you are upgrading to.
-If your world crashes when you load, you may have chunks with invalid IDs in that version (probably old coloured cloths).
-If your world crashes upon opening a chest, you probably have invalid IDs in that chest (again, probably coloured cloths).

 ## Recommendations
 For the world type, choose Island, Flat or Inland.
 Floating looks quite ugly when converted.